inkysea/vmware-vrealize-automation/README.md

   * Destroy Environment -  Post Build job to clean up the environment provisioned by Jenkins
   * Publish Blueprint - Allows Jenkins to publish a YAML Blueprint to vRealize Automation

+# Compile and Installation

+To compile you must have maven installed.

+To compile and run jenkins localy for tesing
+    * mvn hpi:run

+To compile only the plugin
+    * mvn hpi:hpi

+Once you have the .hpi file, use the plugin management console (http://example.com:8080/pluginManager/advanced) to upload the hpi file.
+You must restart Jenkins after the install.